Awesome

 - "Coroutine call" measures the time taken to create a new coroutine which returns immediately, call it and then drop the coroutine.

-Benchmark results when running on Linux:
+Benchmark results when running on macOS and Linux:

 Arch | CPU | Frequency | Benchmark | Time | Cycles |